vercel/next.js/docs/basic-features/data-fetching.md

   </ul>
 </details>

 In the [Pages documentation](/docs/basic-features/pages.md), we’ve explained that Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
-In this page, we’ll talk in depths about data fetching strategies for each case.
+In this page, we’ll talk in depth about data fetching strategies for each case.
 We recommend you to [read through the Pages documentation](/docs/basic-features/pages.md) first if you haven’t done so.

 We’ll talk about the three unique Next.js functions you can use to fetch data for pre-rendering: